zenfish/muzak/README.md

 there in the grand scheme of avoiding actual learning) to help learn some of the really crazy things I'd memorize if I went to music school.
 But I was asked by a few friends to put it out, so... ignore, use, or whatever as you will.

-Heavily relies on Python and the [mingus](https://github.com/bspaans/python-mingus) and [music21](https://github.com/cuthbertLab/music21) libraries.
+Heavily relies on Python and the [mingus](https://github.com/bspaans/python-mingus) and [music21](https://github.com/cuthbertLab/music21) libraries (started with the former, but while I love the approach it seems rather dead, and music21 - while a bit opaque at times - is more impressive and growing.)

 ### Install/requirements